hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server_active_directory_administrator.html.markdown

 * `server_name` - (Required) The name of the PostgreSQL Flexible Server on which to set the administrator.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group for the PostgreSQL server.
+* `resource_group_name` - (Required) The name of the resource group for the PostgreSQL Server.
 Changing this forces a new resource to be created.

 * `object_id` - (Required) The object ID of a user, service principal or security group in the Azure Active Directory tenant set as the Flexible Server Admin.
 Changing this forces a new resource to be created.

 * `tenant_id` - (Required) The Azure Tenant ID.
 Changing this forces a new resource to be created.

-* `principal_name` - (Required) The name of Azure active directory principal.
+* `principal_name` - (Required) The name of Azure Active Directory principal.
 Changing this forces a new resource to be created.

-* `principal_type` - (Required) The type of Azure active directory principal.
+* `principal_type` - (Required) The type of Azure Active Directory principal.
 Possible values are `Group`, `ServicePrincipal` and `User`.
 Changing this forces a new resource to be created.

 ## Attributes Reference